A Study in Improving BLEU Reference Coverage with Diverse Automatic Paraphrasing: Paraphrase Adequacy and Diversity

-where $Y$ is the set of paraphrases of a sentence produced by a given system, and $\Delta_\text{x}$ calculates the diversity of paraphrases $y$ and $y'$.
-We use two different functions: $\Delta_{BOW}$ (for lexical diversity) and $\Delta_{tree}$ (for syntactic diversity).
-Both give scores between 0 (identical) and 1 (maximally diverse),
+where $Y$ is the set of paraphrases of a sentence produced by a given system, and $\Delta_\text{x}$ calculates the similarity of paraphrases $y$ and $y'$.
+We use two different functions: $\Delta_{BOW}$ (for lexical similarity) and $\Delta_{tree}$ (for syntactic similarity).
+Both give scores between 1 (identical) and 0 (maximally diverse).

 \paragraph{DS$_\textit{BOW}$} is the lexical overlap between the sets of words in two paraphrases. $\Delta_\textit{BOW}(y, y')$ corresponds to the number of unique words in common between $y$ and $y'$, divided by their mean length.